-Feeling lost and directionless is most common among people these days.
+Feeling lost and directionless is most common among people suffering from mental health issues.
 Charting out a routine will ensure that you get up with a purpose every day and move forward smoothly.
-Studies have also emphasised the importance of making and following a routine.
-One also derives a sense of control and feels productive when they know what tasks they are supposed to accomplish on a particular day.
+Studies have also emphasised on the importance of making and following a routine.
+One also derives a sense of control and feels productive when they know what tasks are supposed to be accomplished on a particular day.
 So, pamper yourself in the shower, take out your favourite pair of pyjamas and start your day.

 Time for a digital detox

 Try to disconnect yourself from social media and gadgets once in a while, especially stop mindlessly scrolling when you are trying to relax.
 A digital detox helps improve sleep and attention span, while also giving some much-needed rest to your eyes.
 Moreover, research has also found that people who don’t use social media often have lower symptoms of depression and anxiety.

 Want to feel energetic and happy throughout the day?
 Try to inculcate exercising in your daily routine.
 Start small, with 5-10–minute sessions.
 The advantage: a study published in the journal Maturitas said that workouts help release neurochemicals like endorphins, serotonin and norepinephrine, which ensure a positive mood and reduce stress.
 Choose any form of physical activity — yoga, aerobics, dancing or HIIT — and practise it regularly.
 You can also kick off your workout routine with a short meditation session for a little mental well-being boost before doing anything else.

 An 80-year-long research from Harvard reports that connecting with people is not only one of our basic psychological needs but also a crucial determinant of our well–being.
 Try checking up on your friends and family once in a while via texts, calls or video calls.
 It feels good to listen to and be able to share your feelings with someone you trust.